mkdocstrings/griffe/docs/guide/users/extending.md

 - it will instantiate a [Function][griffe.Function]
 - then it will go back up and finish walking since there are no more nodes to walk through

-Every time the agent enters a node, creates an object instance, or finish handling members of an object, it will trigger an event.
+Every time the agent enters a node, creates an object instance, or finishes handling members of an object, it will trigger an event.

 The flow of events is drawn in the following flowchart: